On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation: Experimental Results

-Collectively, these results establish a principled, scalable evaluation recipe for continuation quality.
-We conclude that continuation robustness is exceptionally assessed by applying embedding-judge scoring to true continuation samples, especially when the model is competent.
-Under tighter evaluation budgets, or when the goal is to isolate token performance that may not align with downstream generation quality, normalized perplexity are preferred over global token perplexity.
-Adopting normalized evaluation completely reshapes the performance landscape of SLMs.
-Most notably, the best-performing model Llama-Mimi improves from 80.92 to 90.33 closes 83\% of the gap to the human topline on SALMon, achieving a new SOTA score.
-Nevertheless, human inspection reveals that substantial room remains for these models in handling complex speech signals, underscoring the need for more rigorous benchmarks.
+Collectively, these results establish a principled and scalable evaluation framework for continuation quality.
+Among likelihood-based methods, normalized perplexity is preferred over global token perplexity because it shows stronger correlation with MOS and better preserves model rankings.
+With normalized perplexity as the evaluation metric, the performance landscape of SLMs is completely reshaped.
+Most notably, the best-performing model Llama-Mimi improves from 80.92 to 90.42, closing 84.1\% of the gap to the human topline on SALMon and achieving a new state of the art.
+While generation-based model-as-a-judge evaluation is not universally superior to normalized perplexity in terms of correlation with the MOS scores, it remains valuable for assessing SLMs in cases where token generation does not fully capture audio generation quality, as in TASTE.
+Despite these advancements, human inspection of the generated samples reveals that these SLMs still have substantial room for improvement in handling complex speech signals, underscoring the need for more rigorous benchmarks.